okuvshynov/rlscout/README.md

 4. Make it work on cuda as well.
 5. train loop starts from scratch now, need to resume from the model
 6. cleanup old training samples
+7. incremental training data update
+8. do not store symmetries in the db.
+Generate them on the fly in the training.

 Current way to run the process: